2022 Colleyville synagogue hostage crisis

-The Colleyville synagogue hostage crisis was a 2022 incident where a 44-year-old man armed with a pistol took four people hostage in a synagogue in Colleyville, Texas, in the United States.
+The Colleyville synagogue hostage crisis was a 2022 incident where a 44-year-old man armed with a pistol took four people hostage in a synagogue in Colleyville, Texas, United States.

 The incident occurred on January 15, 2022, when Malik Akram, a British Pakistani man, entered the Congregation Beth Israel synagogue during a Sabbath service.
 Hostage negotiations ensued, during which Akram demanded the release of Aafia Siddiqui, a Pakistani national and alleged al-Qaeda operative imprisoned in nearby Fort Worth for attempted murder and other crimes.
 He released one hostage after six hours, and the remaining three hostages escaped eleven hours into the standoff.
 Tactical officers from the FBI Hostage Rescue Team subsequently entered the synagogue and fatally shot Akram.

 Background

 Congregation Beth Israel

 Congregation Beth Israel is a Reform Jewish synagogue in Colleyville, Texas, a suburb 15 mi northeast of Fort Worth in the Dallas–Fort Worth metroplex.
 The congregation was initially a chavurah established in 1999 with 25 families; a religious school with 75 children was founded shortly afterward.
 After in its early years holding its services at rented facilities, Congregation Beth Israel opened a synagogue of its own in 2004.
 The congregation is smaller than other Jewish congregations in the area; at the time of the incident, the congregation had around 140 members.
 The synagogue's rabbi at the time of the crisis was Charlie Cytron-Walker, originally from Lansing, Michigan.
 He became the congregation's rabbi in 2006, and he is known for his work in interfaith relations.
 Cytron-Walker was already set to leave the congregation in June 2022 when the incident occurred.

 Clergy and staff at the synagogue had taken courses for a number of years through the FBI, the Anti-Defamation League, the Colleyville Police Department, and Secure Community Network in order to prepare for the possibility of an intruder.
 Cytron-Walker credited the information learned in the courses with saving the hostages' lives.